 Let’s firstly stress what strategic diagnosis is all about.
 It encompasses a review of the complete range of resources and skills that a company has access to – financial resources, certainly, but also the company’s human resources, industrial base, and its technical expertise.
-It is appropriate to refer to it as a diagnosis, because the aim is to capture the full extent of the business’s situation at a given moment, taking into account its customer base and its competitive market, among other factors.
+It is appropriate to refer to it as a diagnosis, because the aim is to capture the full extent of the business’s situation at a given moment, taking into account its clients base and its competitive market, among other factors.

 For this approach to be relevant, all factors relating to the business must be captured in full.
-The diagnosis is strategic because it is undertaken in the context of a tightly defined project, for example to grow the business, to restructure it, or to merge it with another company.
-The aim of a strategic diagnosis is always to improve the business’s economic performance, and therefore to generate value for the organisation, its shareholders and its employees.
+The diagnostic is strategic because it is undertaken in the context of a tightly defined project, for example to grow the business, to restructure it, or to merge it with another company.
+The aim of a strategic diagnosis is always to improve the business’s economic performance, and therefore to generate value for the organization, its shareholders and its employees.

 What are the components of a strategic diagnosis and what is its significance for an international growth project?